Abishek-8171/Bird-Species-Observation-Analysis/README.md

 Watchlist Trends: To identify trends in species that are at risk or require conservation focus.
 AOU Code Patterns: To identify the species with conservation priorities.
 ### Data Visualization
-Interactive visualizations using Plotly in Streamlit
+Interactive visualizations using Plotly in Streamlit.
 ![Streamlit](https://github.com/user-attachments/assets/e082dba6-ba7f-4d15-8656-45a4e266d790)